Monogram Foods

 Monogram Foods is a privately held, Memphis, Tennessee-based, manufacturer and marketer of packaged and value-added foods.
-The company, which distributes its products nationwide, operates manufacturing and distribution facilities in Indiana, Iowa, Massachusetts, Minnesota, Tennessee, Virginia, and Wisconsin.
-Monogram Foods manufactures a number of items, including beef jerky, corn dogs, frozen appetizers, assembled sandwiches, and baked goods.
+The company, which distributes its products nationwide, operates manufacturing and distribution facilities in Indiana, Iowa, Massachusetts, Minnesota, Virginia, and Wisconsin.
+Monogram Foods manufactures a number of items, including bacon, beef jerky, corn dogs, frozen appetizers, assembled sandwiches, and baked goods.

 History

 Monogram Food Solutions, LLC was founded in 2004 and formed through the acquisition of the King Cotton (now King's Rightly Seasoned) and Circle B meat brands, previously owned by Sara Lee Corporation.